Roseanne’s Cancellation: What Really Went Down At ABC, Disney Offices The Day She Was Fired

 According to sources, the cancellation of Roseanne didn’t come out of the blue: her bosses told her during the initial phone call that it was possible that her show would be canceled.

-And indeed, it was canceled: shortly before 11:00 a.m.
+And indeed, it was canceled.
+Shortly before 11:00 a.m.
 Pacific Time, ABC had announced that Roseanne was no more.
-Barr herself was notified by phone; the rest of her cast mates, as well as the behind-the-scenes people on the show, found out the way the rest of the world did: by hearing about it on the news (specifically, by reading ABC’s statement on the cancellation).
-In fact, according to The New York Times, Tuesday was to be the day that writers of the show were to come back to work to start penning Season Two.
+Barr herself was notified by phone; the rest of her castmates, as well as the behind-the-scenes people on the show, found out the way the rest of the world did, by hearing about it on the news (specifically, by reading ABC’s statement on the cancellation).
+In fact, according to The New York Times, Tuesday was to be the day that writers of the show were to come back to work to start penning Season 2.

 As it turns out, the difference in time zones didn’t play into ABC and Disney’s favor.
 That’s because the saga of Roseanne’s tweets had largely played out on Twitter before the big bosses at the network were even out of bed.
 Meanwhile, by the time the company announced the show’s cancellation, the day was half over in New York – and indeed, three quarters of the country had had much of the day to excoriate both Roseanne and ABC over her tweets.